 The ascent by the “400 bends road” offers exceptional lookout points with breathtaking views of the several hamlets.

 When you finally reach the village which has the highest summits (the majestic Piton des Neiges 3070m, Grand Bénare 2896m, Trois Salazes 2121m), you’ll feel as if you were exploring a village of yore; with its old houses surrounded by flowery yards and gardens which in the hot season, look like a colourful artist palette: jacarandas with mauve shadings, dahlias, azaleas, roses, hydrangeas, Cilaos is also famous for its hydropathy establishment, its

 magnificent embroidery, its wine (the only one produced in Reunion) and its lentils.

 Various walks invite you to go in search of this paradise.
 You reach the best view on the cirque by taking a forest path to “La Roche Merveilleuse” (or by car or by bus).
-From up there, you overlook the whole cirque, the village, the paths, and the forests… It is also great to discover the thermal baths, both the old vestiges dating back to the 19th century to which you can accede via a picturesque road and the new facilities for spas, health and fitness.
+From up there, you overlook the whole cirque, the village, the paths, as well as the forests… It is also great to discover the thermal baths, both the old vestiges dating back to the 19th century to which you can accede via a picturesque road and the new facilities for spas, health and fitness.
 Authentic Creole lunch.
 Dinner and overnight at Le Récif*** or similar

 Day 5 – Option – Canyoning at Cilaos